Shelter (2007 film): Production

-Shelter was filmed in 21 days, primarily in San Pedro and Laguna Beach, California, with additional shooting in Bel Air and Malibu, California.
-A visual focal point throughout the film is the Vincent Thomas Bridge in Los Angeles Harbor.
+Shelter was filmed in 21 days, primarily in San Pedro and Laguna Beach, California, with additional filming in Bel Air and Malibu.
+A visual focal point throughout the film is the Vincent Thomas Bridge in Port of LA.

-The artwork depicted in the film was the work of L.A. artist Ryan Graeff, whose street art appears across the region and is profiled on his blog Restitution Press.
+The artwork depicted in the film was the work of LA artist Ryan Graeff, whose street art appears across the area and is profiled on his blog, Restitution Press.

-The motion picture soundtrack features original music by Grammy Award Winning singer/songwriter Shane McAnally (credited to Shane Mack).
+The motion picture soundtrack features original music by singer-songwriter Shane McAnally (credited to Shane Mack).

 Release

 Shelter debuted at the 31st Frameline Film Festival in San Francisco on June 16, 2007 and ran in theaters through July 24, 2008.
-It played at over 100 film festivals worldwide and won 27 "Best Of" awards.
+It played at several film festivals worldwide and several awards.
 The film was released on DVD on May 27, 2008 in the United States.
 The DVD includes production commentary by writer/director Jonah Markowitz and actors Trevor Wright and Brad Rowe.

 The film was released on DVD in the UK on August 11, 2008, though the UK release does not include the commentary track.
 The film was released on Blu-ray in the UK in October 2011.